sonamd6807456/ICT105-DRUK-MVP/docs/data-handling-policy.md

 Current storage methods include:

-- Browser **localStorage** for temporary user and session data.
+- Browser **localStorage** for simulated user accounts, event data, registrations, reviews, and session information.
 - Sample datasets in **CSV** and **Excel (.xlsx)** files for usability testing and validation.
 - GitHub repository for project documentation and sample data.
-- No real production database is used in this prototype.
+- No production database is used in this prototype.

-Only sample or test data is used during usability testing.
+Only fictional or sample data is used during prototype development and testing.

 ---